-Sarah Miller is a Senior Economist in the Regional Analysis Division in the Canadian Economics Analysis Department.
+Sarah Miller is a Principal Economist in the Regional Analysis Division in the Canadian Economics Analysis Department.
 Based at the Atlantic Regional Office, she conducts research, contributes to the quarterly Business Outlook Survey and analyses economic developments in Atlantic Canada.
 Her primary research interests include labour markets, migration and business surveys.

 Born in Prince Edward Island, Sarah holds a Ph.D. in economics from Dalhousie University.
 She is the president of the Atlantic Association of Applied Economists (AAAE).